Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-function.md

 status: draft
 ---

-# What’s in the Gene function?
+# What’s in the gene function?

 Gene function view presents protein information for all coding transcripts of the gene of interest.
 It is therefore only available for protein coding genes.